iparr/viewporter/README.md

 # Viewporter

-> Viewporter is a simple in-browser tool created by developers at BBC Sport for checking how a responsive web site responds to different screen sizes.
+> A simple in-browser tool created by developers at BBC Sport for checking how a responsive website responds to different screen sizes.

 ## Demo